HenryLevenNU/equation-game-repo/README.md

 The answer is x=0.5
 ```

-Keep answering until the end of the game.
+Keep answering until the end of game.
 If you want to play more, start the game again by typing:

 ```python main.py```